 What is vicarious liability insurance?

-- General liability insurance protects you from the costs of lawsuits over personal injuries or third-party property damage caused by you or your employees or incidents that happened on your business property.
+General liability insurance protects you from the costs of lawsuits over personal injuries or third-party property damage caused by you or your employees or from incidents that happened on your business property.

-- Errors and omissions insurance (professional liability insurance) shields you from the costs of mistakes and oversights you and your team make while performing your work (or from the costs of lawsuits over perceived mistakes).
+Errors and omissions insurance, also called professional liability insurance, shields you from the costs of mistakes and oversights you and your team make while performing your work (or from the costs of lawsuits over perceived mistakes).